resconda/resconda.it-hugo/content/articles/il-ponte-sullo-stretto-un-vantaggio-ambientale-quanto.md

 ---
-## Important: If this is a draft, next line should NOT begin with #
-draft: true
 title: "Il ponte sullo stretto: un vantaggio ambientale?
 Quanto?"
 date: 2023-06-07
 ## below are user-defined parameters (lower case keys recommended)